rempsyc/rempsyc/paper/paper.md

 those variables are located within the matrix.

-The colour represents the strength of the correlation, whereas the stars represent different significance thresholds for the *p* value is.[4]
-The exact *p* values are provided in a second tab for reference purposes, so all information is readily available in just one function call.
+The colour represents the strength of the correlation, whereas the stars represent different significance thresholds for the *p* value is.^[For convenience, colours are only used when the corresponding _p_ value is at least smaller than .05] The exact *p* values are provided in a second tab for reference purposes, so all information is readily available in just one function call.